milvus-io/milvus-docs/site/en/reference/index.md

 summary: Index mechanism in Milvus.
 ---

-# Vector Index
+# In-memory Index

-This topic lists various types of indexes Milvus supports, scenarios each of them best suits, and parameters user can configure to achieve better search performance.
+This topic lists various types of in-memory indexes Milvus supports, scenarios each of them best suits, and parameters users can configure to achieve better search performance.
+For on-disk indexes, see **[On-disk Index](disk_index)**.

 Indexing is the process of efficiently organizing data, and it plays a major role in making similarity search useful by dramatically accelerating time-consuming queries on large datasets.